 You may want to use this in your business to identify how many deliveries, kilometres/miles driven or the number of customers that came through your store.

-For help with the Smart Scheduling or Scheduling Statistics please get in touch with our 24/7 support team.
+For help with Business Insights please get in touch with our 24/7 support team.

 We would like to hear your feedback regarding Business Insights or Labour Optimisation.
 Book a 30-minute meeting with us.